-- [G.8] For remaining functionality and underlying risks, layers of protection17 that are appropriate for the assessed risks should be designed and implemented. - [G.9] Clear cybersecurity standards should be specified and communicated to the suppliers that support the intended protections.18 - 4.2.6 Inventory and Management of Software Assets on Vehicles - [G.10] Manufacturers should maintain a database of operational software components^{19,20} used in each automotive ECU, each assembled vehicle, and a history log of version updates applied over the vehicle's lifetime. - [G.11] Manufacturers should track sufficient details related to software components,21 such that when a newly identified vulnerability is identified related to an open source or off-the-shelf software,22 manufacturers can quickly identify what ECUs and specific vehicles would be affected by it. - 4.2.7 Penetration Testing and Documentation - [G.12] Manufacturers should evaluate all commercial off-the-shelf and open-source software components used in vehicle ECUs against known vulnerabilities.^{23,24} - [G.13] Manufacturers should also pursue product cybersecurity testing, including using penetration tests, as part of the development process.25 - [G.14] Test stages should employ qualified testers who have not been part of the development team, and who are highly incentivized to identify vulnerabilities.
+- [G.8] For remaining functionality and underlying risks, layers of protection17 that are appropriate for the assessed risks should be designed and implemented. - [G.9] Clear cybersecurity expectations should be specified and communicated to the suppliers that support the intended protections.
+18

+4.2.6 Inventory and Management of Hardware and Software Assets on Vehicles

+- [G.10] Suppliers and vehicle manufacturers should maintain a database of their operational hardware and software components^{19,20} used in each automotive ECU, each assembled vehicle, and a history log of version updates applied over the vehicle's lifetime. - [G.11] Manufacturers should track sufficient details related to software components,21 such that when a newly identified vulnerability is identified related to an open source or off-the-shelf software,22 manufacturers can quickly identify what ECUs and specific vehicles would be affected by it.

+4.2.7 Cybersecurity Testing and Vulnerability Identification

+- [G.12] Manufacturers should evaluate all commercial off-the-shelf and open-source software components used in vehicle ECUs against known vulnerabilities. ^{23,24,25} - [G.13] Manufacturers should also pursue product cybersecurity testing, including using penetration tests, as part of the development process.26 - [G.14] Test stages should employ qualified testers who have not been part of the development team, and who are highly incentivized to identify vulnerabilities.